atom-box/eleventy-base-blog/posts/matomo-documentation.md

 In Matomo page views can become less than Visitors, due to the CDN https://forum.matomo.org/t/more-visists-than-pageviews-how-is-this-possible/43717

+## Going 100% Cookieless

+To avoid needing a banner on sites, users can go cookieless.

+Cookieless options in Matomo:

+* If using the JavaScript tracker you simply disable cookies for all visitors.
+This comes at a cost to report accuracy.
+* You can use Log Analytics to generate all reports from web server logs like Apache and Nginx without using any JavaScript tracker.
+* Track your visitors with SDKs directly from within your application (for example PHP, C#, Java).

 ## Language of questions asked at the Matomo site
 The site is mainly in English but the user forum posts for the last 30 days are also: 15 German, 4 French, 52 Spanish, 34 Italian